CourtKowaluk/ARENA-Animation/README.md

 ### Testing the Animation
 [This website](https://gltf-viewer.donmccurdy.com/) will display animated glTF files.
 You can upload your exported file here to check if everything worked correctly.

+## Uploading the Animation File
+Upload your file to github, and then view the raw file.
+This link is what will be used to upload the model to the ARENA.